Steel Drum Workshops

 Pan Clash was supported by the British MOBO Awards 2013 – 2017.
 Winners recieved tickets to the MOBO Awards and the opportunity to perform for many celebrities in the VIP lounge.

-Pan Clash's purpose is to teach children and young people the power of music to compel attention and to stir emotions that lends to the solo performer an especially fascinating aura.
+The purpose of Pan Clash's is to teach children and young people the power of music to compel attention and to stir emotions that lends to the solo performer an especially fascinating aura.
 This is the domain of the virtuoso, that musical performing phenomenon of prodigious technical mastery, invention and charisma.

 In 2018 and 2019 we formed a collaboration with the British Association of Steelbands to include their ensembles competition Pan Explosion.
 When we join forces our event is called Pan Clash Explosion!